 Marcy also created a piece for the Washington State Patrol Fallen Officer’s Memorial.
 It sits upon a stand and is taken to various events.
 At Old Toby’s, the windows depict stunning scenes inspired by The Hobbit.
 The Rectangle Gallery in Downtown Centralia has some of her work for sale.
 Purchases can also be made through her Etsy store.

-One of her newest projects is creating a window to be donated to the Borst Park Pioneer Church.
-She’s using glass from churches that have been torn down.
+One of her projects involved creating a window to be donated to the Borst Park Pioneer Church.
+She used glass from churches that have been torn down.
 Some of it is over 100 years old.
 “It’s been in churches before and now it’s being resurrected,” she says.

 Marcy says people who tear down old churches find her and give her old glass.
 “It’s such a shame to toss out all this old glass,” she says.
 “I am a depository of old, dusty glass.”